autonity/docs.autonity.org/concepts/system-model/index.md

 The committee is dynamically maintained and selection is a deterministic function of the protocol - see [Committee member selection](/concepts/consensus/committee/#committee-member-selection).

 A committee member participates in [Tendermint Consensus](/concepts/consensus/pos/) instances, voting for and deciding on proposed blocks.
 Blocks endorsed by two-thirds or more of the committee's voting power are appended to the blockchain.
-The validator votes for a block are recorded in the [block header](/concepts/system-model/#the-blockchain-object) `committedSeals` field.
+The validator votes for a block are recorded using BLS aggregation as a `quorumCertificate` field in the [block header](/concepts/system-model/#the-blockchain-object).

 [System actors](/overview/#system-actors) submit calls and state affecting transactions to the system by RPC to [Autonity Interfaces](/reference/api/) provided by Autonity Go Client nodes.